mpomaran/cleric/README.md

 Below points, while valid, need to be expanded:

-7. Modify properties, expose the correct port (corresponding to Arctic), setup DNS, so that Arctic can find your gateway
+7. Modify properties (cleric/cleric/test_data/cleric.properties), expose the correct port (corresponding to Arctic), setup DNS, so that Arctic can find your gateway.
+Look for the cleric.properties in test directory, set bindinding according to comments, set port to the exposed one (default is 85)

-8. Run the cleric, turn on Arctic, wait for it to send the firt message
+8. Copy properties to the directory where the cleric binary is located, Run the cleric, turn on Arctic, wait for it to send the firt message

+- you can doublecheck if the server is running by browsing <http://gateway.local:85> on your web browser
+- if you run on defaults (default secrets, etc) you can simulate Arctic by putting something like <http://gateway.local:85/m2m/1/00000000A643C98690000000066334873A687ABBBF27B175F> in your browser, it should insert some fake data

 9. Add Cleric as a WebThing

+- log in into the gatway trough WWW (as described in <https://webthings.io/docs/gateway-getting-started-guide.html> )
+- click "+" in the bottom right corner
+- click "Add by URL..."
+- enter following URL in the "Enter web thing URL...": http://127.0.0.1:85/things/mixbox-bridge
+- click "Submit"
+- fill the name, icon and click "Save", then "Done"

 ### Google Cloud Platform builds